ilia144000/rannta-zenodo-registry/README.md

 - https://doi.org/10.5281/zenodo.17989340
   (ranntaverse.app)

-These DOIs represent the **authoritative scholarly and archival identity** of the RANNTA ecosystem within the Zenodo / DataCite network.
+These DOIs represent the **authoritative scholarly and archival identity** of the RANNTA ecosystem.

 ---